 (in the name of love) in their work and who are passionate and knowledgeable about specific subject matter translates to smart, sharp, non-cookie cutter content for your clients.
 Personally, I prefer to work with independent freelancers as opposed to larger content-writing services.
 In my experience, I’ve found that working with independent freelancers gives you a chance to build greater rapport with extended members of your team and work more directly with them.

-Having previously worked on the other side of the freelance equation myself, I can safely say that some days are better than others and some editors are better than others.
-Treat your freelance team the way you’d want to be treated yourself.
+Having previously worked on the other side of the outsourced content writing equation myself, I can safely say that some days are better than others and some editors are better than others.
+Treat your freelance content writing team the way you’d want to be treated yourself.

 Last, and most importantly: talk with your freelancers.
 Treat them as your fellow co-workers and teammates and treat them how you’d want to be treated.
 The freelance writer you work with today may very well become an in-house member of your team — or a client’s team.
 By building a relationship with your freelancers, they will feel comfortable enough to ask you for a reference or refer other great writers to you and your agency.